 Coriander Stone BA BSc

 Coriander graduated with a first class BSc Hons in Nutritional Therapy from CNELM in 2013, after starting her career as a chef and restaurant manager.
 She currently works with Brainstorm Health, a leading Nutritional Therapy and Functional Medicine clinic specialising in children and young adults with autism, PANDAS and PANS.
 She has also worked as a nutritional journalist and editor for a leading international publisher on food ingredients and product development.
 Coriander edits the student newsletter the ‘Nutritional Supplement’ that both students and staff contribute to.
 Coriander identifies and writes content for CNELM’s Facebook and Twitter pages.
 She provides students with Support Services in a pastoral capacity.
-Coriander is a Course Interviewer and is a member of the Senior Academic Team.
+Coriander is a member of the Senior Academic Team.

 Patricia Treseder-Griffin BA BSc (Hons)